World’s Most Depleted Vitamin

 - For more information on your best dietary sources of folic acid go to this link.

 1. Prevention of neural tube defects and cleft palate

-- Go here to the women’s category of articles.
-Women of childbearing age should consume 0.4 mg/day of folic acid to prevent spina bifida and possibly other neural tube defects.
+- Women of childbearing age should consume 0.4 mg/day of folic acid to prevent spina bifida and possibly other neural tube defects.
 Folic acid from supplements appears to be better utilised than folic acid from food.

 2. Cervical dysplasia

-- Go here to read more about cervical dysplasia.
-At a dose of between 1000 – 5000mcg/day for 3 months, folic acid induced regression of cervical dysplasia and cervical intraepithelial neoplasia in women taking oral contraceptives (double-blind trials).
+- At a dose of between 1000 – 5000 mcg/day for 3 months, folic acid induced regression of cervical dysplasia and cervical intraepithelial neoplasia in women taking oral contraceptives (double-blind trials).
 Smaller doses, such as 0.4 mg/day, may help prevent cervical dysplasia resulting from human papilloma virus infection (theoretical, based on observational study).
-I dose HIGH for 12 weeks when women present with high grade smear test results – excellent results.
-More study needs to be done here, could prevent cases of caervical cancer in New Zealand folks.
+I recommend high dose for 12 weeks when women present with high grade smear test results – excellent results.
+More study needs to be done here, could prevent cases of cervical cancer in New Zealand folks.

 3. Homocysteine-Related Conditions

-- Go here to learn more about homocysteine.
-By reducing homocysteine levels, folic acid (0.4 to 5.0 mg/day) may help prevent both atherosclerosis and osteoporosis (theoretical for osteoporosis, intervention trials for atherosclerosis).
+- By reducing homocysteine levels, folic acid (0.4 to 5.0 mg/day) may help prevent both atherosclerosis and osteoporosis (theoretical for osteoporosis, intervention trials for atherosclerosis).

 - Go here to learn more about gout.
 Doses of 40-80 mg/day, when combined with unspecified doses of vitamin C, have been reported reduce serum uric acid levels, through inhibition of xanthine oxidase (clinical observation – Oster K), although others have been unable to confirm that observation.